 Learn more about the Grassroots Committee

-This Committee is responsible for evaluating the Association's government policies as they relate to workplace issues to ensure consistent compliance with those policies.
+The Committee supports the ABC strategic goal of increasing political influence of the Association to advance the merit shop philosophy and free enterprise.
+It is responsible for evaluating the Association's government policies as they relate to workplace issues to ensure consistent compliance with those policies.
 The Legislative Committee is the Association's voice to ensure that ABC continues to be recognized as the premier resource for construction workplace issues before the federal, legislative, executive and judicial branches.
 These workplace issues consist of labor-management relations, union market recovery programs and unnecessary federal government interference in the workplace.
 The committee will meet at various times during the year to discuss new trends and issues in the industry, evaluate various legislative proposals, develop strategies for legislative initiatives and establish issue priorities.
 Committee members may be called upon to meet with members of Congress to educate them on ABC's concerns and the construction industry in general.

 The Legislative Committee is open to ABC members who are owners, human resource professionals and other company officials who deal with workplace issues on a day-to-day basis.

 Learn more about the Legislative Committee